Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

 after reloading the save so the first level up doesn't take 8 years.

-If you want to downgrade Dusfergon, make use of sBreakLevel in the ini.
+If you want to level down Dusfergon, make use of sBreakLevel in the ini.